Documentation

 │

-2. All input/output is captured and encrypted client-side
+2. All input/output is captured and displayed on your local terminal

-3. Encrypted output is streamed to the klaas cloud in real-time
+3. When attached, encrypted output streams to the klaas cloud in real-time

-4. Access your session from the web dashboard
+4. Access your session remotely from the web dashboard or another CLI as a guest

 5. For agents with hooks support, permission requests trigger notifications